ghostlilunan/deep_phrase_mining/README.md

 Detailed documentation and comments for main functions are provided in the code.

-src/main: the main entrance of the codebase. call training/testing phase. src/models: all the RNN networks for the encoder-decoder model src/paras: parameters for all RNN networks src/train: the training phase src/test: the testing phase src/evaluate: call in the testing phrase. provide greedy and beam search evaluation src/text: summary of text corpus src/datasets: file path for input datasets
+src/main: the main entrance of the codebase. call training/testing phase.
+src/models: all the RNN networks for the encoder-decoder model src/paras: parameters for all RNN networks
+src/train: the training phase
+src/test: the testing phase
+src/evaluate: call in the testing phrase. provide greedy and beam search evaluation
+src/text: summary of text corpus
+src/datasets: file path for input datasets

 train/papers/input: the training data
 test/papers/input:  the testing data
+The original [dataset](https://github.com/memray/seq2seq-keyphrase).
+The data in this repo is processed.

 Due to the size limit of github, the pre-trained model cannot be uploaded.
 Let me know if you need it.